 This crisis could have been prevented.
 In the past several years, we have allowed oil companies to reap great profits with the expectation they were putting in significant resources to not only research and development, but also safeguards to ensure the safety of the ecosystem surrounding their drilling sites.

 Government regulations are slow to materialize in instances such as this, but the Civil Justice System has a proven track record of achieving real change for consumers.
-Here at Perenich The Law Firm, we are proud to be associated with the men and women who take large corporations to task for their negligence of public safety.
+Here at Perenich Law Injury Attorneys, we are proud to be associated with the men and women who take large corporations to task for their negligence of public safety.
 An upcoming mini-series appearing on this blog will highlight the changes in automobile safety that were the result of Civil Litigation, not government regulation.

 We can only hope that great minds can find a way to limit the damages of the oil that has already been gushed into the Gulf of Mexico, and our thoughts are with those who have already been directly affected.